kubevirt/kubevirt-ansible/roles/storage-glusterfs/README.md

-# Storage CNS
+# Ansible role: storage-glusterfs

-This role deploys cluster resources necessary for KubeVirt to interface with CNS (glusterfs) storage.
-This role assumes that CNS itself has already been installed.
+This role deploys cluster resources necessary for kubevirt to interface with GlusterFS storage.
+This role assumes that a GlusterFS cluster managed by heketi has already been installed.

 ### Role Variables
 | variable       | default           |choices           | comments  |